How to Read Stock Charts

 Classic M Top

 The red circle in June 2001 identifies a Classic M Top.
 A Classic M Top is even closer to the resistance level concept than Three Pushes to High in that it looks for the price to touch or approach the upper Bollinger bands only twice.
 Note that, as in this case, the second peak does not need to reach the top Bollinger band.
-As with the resistance level, a Classic M Top is used as an indicator that the stock price will, at a minimum, not increase by much in the near The time period over which you re-pay the loan More and may decrease.
+As with the resistance level, a Classic M Top is used as an indicator that the stock price will, at a minimum, not increase by much in the near term and may decrease.

 Other Bollinger Band Tools